pre-srfi/cell-terminal/Terminals.md

 locations respectively.
 Ambiguous characters are treated as narrow or wide depending on the *ambiguous* argument to `term-init`, but as narrow by default.

+## Bidirectional behavior

+Some terminals automatically reverse runs of RTL characters in a line on display, so that the grid is always in logical order.
+Some do not, and it's up to the application to do the reversing.
+We have no resolution for this problem.

 ## Terminal constructor